anypackage/anypackage/docs/en-US/Save-Package.md

 ## Inputs

-### System.String, NuGet.Versioning.VersionRange, UniversalPackageManager.Provider.PackageInfo
+### System.String, NuGet.Versioning.VersionRange, AnyPackage.Provider.PackageInfo

 You can pipe a package name, version range, and package info to this cmdlet.

 ## Outputs

-### UniversalPackageManager.Provider.PackageInfo
+### AnyPackage.Provider.PackageInfo

 By default, this cmdlet doesn't return any objects.
 Use the `PassThru` parameter to a return objects that represent a package.